 What is ADHD?

 ADHD is not a disease or medical condition.
 It is a collection of symptoms without any known cause and has no definitive physical tests.
 Its symptoms can mimic other disorders such as hearing loss.
 Unlike hearing loss, ADHD is a non-specific psychiatric condition which, as defined by the DSM-IV (Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition) handbook, includes the following symptoms:

 Can hearing loss in kids look like ADHD?

 If a child can’t hear their teacher, they will have difficulty focusing, paying attention and completing assignments - all of which might incorrectly indicate ADHD.
 The increase in the number of ADHD diagnoses means the likelihood of incorrect diagnoses or potential for overlap with hearing loss increases as well.
-According to the Better Hearing Institute and the Center for Hearing and Communication, about 1.4 million people under the age of 18 in the U.S. have hearing loss, and 15 percent of kids between the ages of 6 and 19 have a measurable hearing loss in at least one ear.
+According to the NIH, about 2 to 3 out of every 1,000 children in the United States are born with a detectable level of hearing loss in one or both ears.
 Even a mild hearing loss can cause a child to miss up to 50 percent of what is said in the classroom.

 Some indicators of hearing loss that might be confused for ADHD include: